Doctor Who Confidential

 Doctor Who Confidential is a documentary series created by the British Broadcasting Corporation (BBC) to complement the revival of the long-running British science fiction television series Doctor Who.
 Each episode was broadcast on BBC Three on Saturdays, immediately after the broadcast of the weekly television episode on BBC One.
-The first and second series episodes ran 30 minutes each; third series instalments ran 45 minutes.
+The first and second series episodes ran 30 minutes each, while the third series onwards ran 45 minutes.
 BBC Three also broadcast a cut-down edition of the programme, lasting 15 minutes, shown after the repeats on Sundays and Fridays and after the weekday evening repeats of earlier seasons.
 Confidential received its own version of the Doctor Who theme tune, at least three different versions of the theme appeared in the series.

 In September 2011, the BBC announced the cancellation of the series as a cost-cutting measure.
 Fans attempted to reverse the decision using an online petition.
 The decision was criticised by writers for the show and the incumbent Doctor, Matt Smith.

 In February 2013, Doctor Who Confidential was voted the best BBC Three show of all time in a Radio Times poll on their website.